anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 Note, how the previous references in {{fig:name-compression-example-packed}} do not changed, as the table `["org", 42]` is appended.

+## Further DNS Representation with tag 113

+The representation of DNS responses with level of packedness 1, i.e. "application/dns+cbor;packed=1", has the same semantics as for tag TBD113
+(see {{Section 3.1 of -cbor-packed}}) with the rump being the compressed response.
+The difference to {{-cbor-packed}} is that tag TBD113 is OPTIONAL with parameter "packed=1".
+As such, any CBOR object `obj` marked by the "application/dns+cbor;packed=1" media type and parameter MUST explicitly be understood as `TBD113(TBD28259(obj))`, unless it is already `obj` itself is already tagged explicitly with TBD113 as a whole[^6]{: mlenders}.

+Packed compression of queries is not specified, as apart from EDNS(0) (see {{sec:edns}}), they only consist of one question most of the time, i.e., there is close to no redundancy.

+[^6]: Is it okay that TBD28259 might be omitted in that case?

 ## Media Type Negotiation

 A DNS client uses the media type "application/dns+cbor;packed=1" to negotiate (see, e.g.,
-{{-http-semantics}} or {{-coap}}, Section 5.5.4) with the DNS server whether the server supports packed CBOR.
+{{-http-semantics}} or {{-coap}}, Section 5.5.4) with the DNS server whether the server supports setup table tag TBD113.
-If it does, it MAY request the response to be in CBOR-packed (media type "application/dns+cbor;packed=1").
+If it does, it MAY request the response to be in level of packedness 1 (media type "application/dns+cbor;packed=1").
-The server then SHOULD reply with the response in CBOR-packed, which it also signals with media type "application/dns+cbor;packed=1".[^7]{: mlenders}
+The server then SHOULD reply with the response in CBOR-packed, which it also signals with media type "application/dns+cbor;packed=1".

-[^7]: Needs adaptation for new name compression

-## DNS Representation in CBOR-packed

-The representation of DNS responses in CBOR-packed has the same semantics as for tag TBD113 ({{-cbor-packed}}, Section 3.1) with the rump being the compressed response.
-The difference to {{-cbor-packed}} is that tag TBD113 is OPTIONAL.

-Packed compression of queries is not specified, as apart from EDNS(0) (see {{sec:edns}}), they only consist of one question most of the time, i.e., there is close to no redundancy.[^7]
+Otherwise, both fall back to the implicit "packed=0".

 ## Compression {#sec:pack-compression}